Shodjaie, Seyyed Ali (Text) / Taherian, Elahe (Ill.)

 The multi-layered picture book addresses the issues of power and impotence and explains them in a playful way for children.
 The author and the illustrator both live in Tehran and it is their greatest wish that this book breathes because it is read.
 For this story is their story too…

 Seyyed Ali Shodjaie was born in Iran in 1983.
-He studied industrial engineering but started soon after to publish articles and books as a freelance writer.
+He studied industrial engineering but soon after graduating started to publish articles and books as a freelance writer.
 Today he is the deputy head of the publisher Neyestan in Tehran. »Der große Schneemann« is his first children's book, which was published in Iran in 2010.
-Two short stories and a novel have been published since.
+Since then, he has published two short stories and a novel.

 Elahe Taherian was born in Iran in 1979.
 She studied art and illustration in Tehran.
-She has illustrated seven children's books and books for young people since 2006, and received two Iranian awards in this time.
-Over and above this she has also taken part in numerous art exhibitions.
-Elahe Taherian lives in New York City, where she hs received the Paula Rhodes Honor award for exceptional achievement in illustration in 2015.
+She has illustrated seven children's books and books for young people since 2006, and received two Iranian awards for her illustrations in this time.
+Additionally, she has also taken part in numerous art exhibitions.
+Elahe Taherian lives in New York City, where she received the Paula Rhodes Honor award for exceptional achievement in illustration in 2015.

 Original: What if the Snowman Won’t Melt?